Koki language

 Koki (Konke, Kokak), or Koki Naga, is an unclassified Sino-Tibetan language spoken in Burma.
 Speakers are included under the wider Naga ethnicity.
 It has been documented in Shintani (2018).

 Classification

 Koki is currently unclassified within Tibeto-Burman.
-Ethnologue (21st edition) notes that Koki shares 19%–32% lexical similarity with Tangkhul Naga [ntx] in Myanmar, 23% with Akyaung Ari Naga [nqy], and 22%–24% with Jejara Naga [pzn].
+Ethnologue (21st edition) notes that Koki shares 19%–32% lexical similarity with Tangkhul Naga in Myanmar, 23% with Akyaung Ari Naga, and 22%–24% with Jejara Naga.

 Distribution

 It is spoken in 10 villages of southern Leshi Township, Hkamti District, Sagaing Region, Myanmar.